GerHobbelt/opencv/NUGET_README.md

 This is OpenCV package to be consumed from VC++ project as a NuGet package.

 With:
-* X64 Debug and Release build
+* X64 release build only.
 * Compiled with CUDA enabled.

 ### Resources